jolinchen0102/Chess-AI/README.md

 Piece is actually a summary of 6 classes, each represents a different type of pieces of the chess game (Pawn, Knight, Bishop etc.).
 It captures all the information needed to describe the 6 different types of piece of the chess game.
 Each class has a member function `moves()` to define the movement behavior for each of the different piece.

 Board captures information needed to describe a game at a certain time point, an instance of Board is used to start and control the game.
-Firstly, it initializes a $8 \times 8$ list of type char to represent the board of the game.
+Firstly, it initializes a 8 * 8​ list of type char to represent the board of the game.

 The pre-defined search depth is set to 3.
 Secondly, the class defines member functions make `move()` and make move `ai()` to move the chess piece and update the current board for the user and AI agent respectively.
 Notice that the member function recommend move() calls the successor moves generator and set to `self.state`, then returns the Minimax solution